 Eggplant curry, or baingan bharta as it is known, is India’s answer to the Middle Eastern stalwart baba ganoush.
 Smoky from the grill, this creamy eggplant curry is enlivened with the usual suspects.
 Ginger, garlic, cumin, and fresh cilantro all work together for a comforting, healthy bowl of goodness.
 As with all food in India, each region puts its stamp and name on this beloved dish.
 The south throws in coconut, tamarind, mustard seeds, white poppy seeds, or a dash of sesame oil.

-Dead center of India, Hyderabad’s twist adds curry leaves to the party and prefers cooking tiny, flavorful eggplants whole, stuffed with spices.
+Dead center of India, Hyderabad’s twist adds curry leaves to the party.
+And cooks prefer cooking tiny, flavorful eggplants whole, stuffed with spices.
 A Maharashtrian variation features flame-roasted eggplant, but the rest of the ingredients are raw.
-The result is a compelling mix of texture and flavor.
+The result is a compelling mix of textures and flavors.

 Soulful Eggplant Curry

-The eggplant curry most familiar to Westerners is from Punjab, and in the perfect world (but who lives there?) you will use a grill to char the eggplants for the signature smoky notes.
-However, many of us, lack an outside grill, or even a gas burner, have a good option with an oven cranked up to 450°F (230°C).
+The eggplant curry most familiar to Westerners is from Punjab.
+In the perfect world (but who lives there?) you will use a grill to char the eggplants for the signature smoky notes.
+However, many of us lack an outside grill, or even a gas burner, have a good option with an oven cranked up to 450°F (230°C).
 If you are able to grill outside, please do that.